styled-components/styled-components/README.md

 - [Tips and Tricks](./docs/tips-and-tricks.md)
 - [Tagged Template Literals](./docs/tagged-template-literals.md): How do they work?
 - [Using `styled-components` with existing CSS](./docs/existing-css.md): Some edge cases you should be aware of when using `styled-components` with an existing CSS codebase
-- [What CSS we support](./docs/css-we-support.md): What parts & extensions of CSS can you use within a component?
+- [What CSS we support](./docs/css-we-support.md): What parts & extensions of CSS can you use within a component? *(Spoiler: all of CSS plus even more)*
 - [Theming](./docs/theming.md): How to work with themes

 ## Syntax highlighting